Geometric theta-lifting for the dual pair GSp_{2n}, GSO_{2m}: Abstract

 \section{Abstract}

-{\scshape Abstract} 0.8 em Let $X$ be a smooth projective curve over an algebraically closed field of characteristic $>2$.
-Consider the dual pair $H=\GO_{2m}$, $G=\GSp_{2n}$ over $X$, where $H$ splits over an \'etale two-sheeted covering $\pi:\tilde X\to X$.
+Let $X$ be a smooth projective curve over an algebraically closed field of characteristic $>2$.
+Consider the dual pair $H=\GSO_{2m}$, $G=\GSp_{2n}$ over $X$, where $H$ splits over an \'etale two-sheeted covering $\pi:\tilde X\to X$.
 Write $\Bun_G$ and $\Bun_H$ for the stacks of $G$-torsors and $H$-torsors on $X$.
-We show that for $m\le n$ (respectively, for $m>n$) the theta-lifting functor $F_G:\D(\Bun_H)\to \D(\Bun_G)$ (respectively, $F_H:\D(\Bun_G)\to \D(\Bun_H)$) commutes with Hecke functors with respect to a morphism of the corresponding L-groups involving the $\SL_2$ of Arthur.
-In two particular cases $n=m$ and $m=n+1$ this becomes the geometric Langlands functoriality for the corresponding dual pair.
+We show that for $m\le n$ (respectively, for $m>n$) the theta-lifting functor $F_G:\D(\Bun_H)\to \D(\Bun_G)$ (respectively, $F_H:\D(\Bun_G)\to \D(\Bun_H)$) commutes with Hecke functors with respect to a morphism of the corresponding $L$-groups involving the $\SL_2$ of Arthur.
+So, this functor realizes the (nonramified) geometric Langlands functoriality for the corresponding morphism of dual groups.

-As an application, we prove a particular case of the geometric Langlands conjectures.
-Namely, we construct the automorphic Hecke eigensheaves on $\Bun_{\GSp_4}$ corresponding to the endoscopic local systems on $X$.
+As an application, we obtain a particular case of the geometric Langlands conjectures.
+Namely, we construct the automorphic Hecke eigensheaves on $\Bun_{\GSp_4}$ corresponding to certain endoscopic local systems on $X$.

-{\centerline{\scshape 1.
-Introduction}}
+\section{Introduction}

-1.1 The classical theta correspondence for the dual reductive pair $(\GSp_{2n}, \GO_{2m})$ is known to satisfy a version of strong Howe duality (cf. \cite{R}).
+\sssec{} The classical theta correspondence for the dual reductive pair $(\GSp_{2n}, \GSO_{2m})$ is known to satisfy a version of strong Howe duality (cf. \cite{R}).
 In this paper, which is a continuation of \cite{L2}, we develop the geometric theory of theta-lifting for this dual pair in the everywhere unramified case.

 The classical theta-lifting operators for this dual pair are as follows.
 Let $X$ be a smooth projective geometrically connected curve over $\Fq$ (with $q$ odd).
-Let $F=\Fq(X)$, $A$ be the ad\`eles ring of $X$, $\cO$ the integer ad\`eles.
+Let $F=\Fq(X)$, $\AA$ be the ad\`eles ring of $X$, $\cO$ the integer ad\`eles.
 Write $\Omega$ for the canonical line bundle on $X$.
 Pick a rank $2n$-vector bundle $M$ with symplectic form $\wedge^2 M\to\cA$ with values in a line bundle $\cA$ on $X$.
 Let $G$ be the group scheme over $X$ of automorphisms of the $\GSp_{2n}$-torsor $(M,\cA)$.